 If you have noticed any of these common warning signs, you probably have a trademark bidding problem.
 What’s worse, even if you haven’t, you’re still a likely victim because of how good trademark bidders are at hiding.
 It’s time to figure out the scale of the problem by monitoring your paid search with an automated solution.

-You can try to catch infringers by doing manual searches and contacting them directly to take down the infringing ads, but you’ll find those tactics are not scalable and are very time consuming.
+You can try to catch infringers by doing manual searches and contacting them directly to take down the infringing paid search advertisements, but you’ll find those tactics are not scalable and are very time consuming.
 Without comprehensive monitoring in place you are potentially losing traffic and customers and allowing others to control your customer journey.
 An automated paid search monitoring tool makes it easy to find and stop trademark bidders so that you can protect your brand.

 Is your brand under attack?
 Get the truth.